Learning Hub

 Maths

-For the first half term, the children will be continuing with their work on fractions, before moving onto measurement.
+For the first half term, the children will continue their work on fractions.
 The children will explore multiplying and dividing fractions, finding fractions of amounts and solving problems involving fractions.
+The children will then move onto decimals and percentages - developing their understanding of how all three connect, applying their learning to solve problems in various contexts.

 Science - Biology